 Tips: Always add turmeric before you add the rest of your spices to your meal.
 Heat some oil in your pan and mix some turmeric with it.

 I got addicted to spicy food and turmeric after visiting India, and for years I have been adding turmeric in the preparation of many dishes.
 Recently I started adding half a teaspoon to warm water and drink it in the morning or having it with milk as described above in the evenings.
-Now this is part of my daily routine and it is also very good for the immunity in these horrible days of Covid-19 corona virus.
+Now this is part of my daily routine and it is also very good to improve your immunity in these horrible days of Covid-19 corona virus.

 Pepper or Capsicum